mortaca/RGB-Pi/FAQ.md

 Important!
 This information is only valid if you are using the first revision of the RGB-Pi cable.

 In order to automatically set the TV to RGB mode, it is necessary to supply 12V to the scart cable but the RPi can only supply 5v.

-|Some people have made modifications in their cable to introduce 12v in pin 8 of the scart.
+Some people have made modifications in their cable to introduce 12v in pin 8 of the scart.
 This is feasible using an external power supply or using of a step-up that takes 5v of the cable and make it 12v.

-|Doing any moddification to the cable/RPi will be at your own risk.
+Doing any moddification to the cable/RPi will be at your own risk.
 In case of proceeding, it is not necessary to lift pin 8 of the PCB since it is not connected to ground, and it is designed thus for possible modifications.

-|NEW!
+NEW!
 The new version of the cable that is now available from the website, has this feature built-in among other improvements.

 15. Vertical games are not displayed in vertical position, how can I change that?

-By default, vertical games are rotated for playing in horizontal mode.
-|Not a good option for PixelPerfect lovers, since because of the lack of interlaced resolutions, many vertical lines are lost when downscaling from 320 to 240 lines.
+By default, vertical games are rotated for playing in horizontal mode: not a good option for PixelPerfect lovers, since because of the lack of interlaced resolutions, many vertical lines are lost when downscaling from 320 to 240 lines.

-In case you wanted to play with your screen in vertical position, you can do it by selecting [Display > System Mode > Arcade Vertical] menu option.
+In case you wanted to play with your screen in vertical position, you can do it by selecting `[Display > System Mode > Arcade Vertical]` menu option.

 16. Handheld games look very small.